deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](figures/figures_29_1.png)

-> 🔼 The figure shows the hardware setup used for the robotic manipulation experiments, including the robot arm, gripper, camera, and power supply.
+> 🔼 The figure shows the hardware setup used for the robotic manipulation experiments, including a Franka Emika Panda robot, WSG-50 gripper, GoPro Hero 10 camera, workstation, and power supply.
 > <details>
 > <summary>read the caption</summary>
 > Figure 19: Deployment hardware setup.